 When a track is loaded, the track name, artist and length are displayed in the track title bar, and the Virtual Deck shows a solid black line.

 If the track has BPM or key information written in the tag this will also be displayed.
-See "Set Auto BPM" on page 11.
+SEE "SET AUTO-BPM."